Gloucestershire Health and Care Trust cares for two patients with Covid-19 in hospital

 Gloucestershire Health and Care Trust was caring for two patients with coronavirus in hospital as of Sunday, figures show.

-NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on July 23 was up from one on the same day the previous week.
+NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on July 30 was in line with the same day the previous week.

-Across England there were 1,066 people in hospital with Covid as of July 23.
-The number of hospital patients with Covid-19 decreased by 3% in the last week.
+Across England there were 1,526 people in hospital with Covid as of July 30.

+Nationally, the number of hospital patients with Covid-19 has increased by 34% in the last four weeks.